 Complex processes demand the cooperation of more than one department.
 Also, when they’re not properly mapped, steps can (and most likely will) be missed and the ultimate result won’t achieve the expected standards.
 That’s ok, and it doesn’t mean your department is broken, it just means your processes are lacking the necessary organization that allows you to identify where something went wrong (when it does).

-One of the process mapping benefits is getting everyone on your team involved in this particular process and gathering each person’s point of view on the executed activities as to compare and contrast.
+One of the process mapping benefits is getting everyone on your team involved in this particular process and gathering each person’s point of view on the executed activities.

 The very first step for mapping a process is making sure everyone’s on the same page when it comes to input, process, and results.
 If people are expecting different results or a different type of execution, they won’t possibly be able to agree on the same steps.

-Seeing the process’ big picture also helps it make clear of how each person’s work impacts the overall dynamic of the process.
+Seeing the process’s big picture helps to clarify how each person’s work impacts the overall dynamic of the process.
 He/she will be aware of how any delays at the stage he/she’s involved in can impact all subsequent steps.

 This is one of the main reasons why process mapping must be a collaborative activity.
 By involving each and every person in the process mapping and improvement processes you’ll empower each of them to make positive changes in your work environment.

 It may sound too obvious to even mention, but people need to know they belong and that their opinion is important.
-The more people you involve in this process, the clearer this benefit will become.
+The more people you involve the clearer this benefit will become.

-By involving everyone, by the way, we’re talking about physical presence other than just digital communications.
+By involving everyone we’re talking about physical presence other than just digital communications.
 Getting everyone together in a room creates a sense of equality and urgency no other methods can.